Stowe Gardens: The Circle of the Dancing Faun

 Located near the north-east end of the valley near the Fane of Pastoral Poetry, the Dancing Faun commanded the centre of a circle of five sculptures of shepherds and shepherdesses, all of the sculptures had been sold.
 Two of these statues were located in Buckingham and restored in 2009 to their original place in the garden.
-In 2016 the Faun supported by the so-called Saxon Altar and the other three statues were recreated.
+In 2016, the Faun supported by the so-called Saxon Altar and the other three statues were recreated.

 The Cobham Monument

 To the south of the Grecian Valley is the tallest structure in the gardens rising 115 ft.
 Built 1747–49 of stone, probably designed by Brown, who adapted a design by Gibbs.
 It consists of a square plinth with corner buttresses surmounted by Coade stone lions holding shields added in 1778.
 The column itself is octagonal with a single flute on each face, with a molded doric capital and base.
 On which is a small belvedere of eight arches with a dome supporting the sculpture of Lord Cobham, the probable sculptor of which was Peter Scheemakers.

-The present statue is a recreation made in 2001 after the original was struck by lightning in 1957.
-A spiral staircase rises through the column to the belvedere providing an elevated view of the gardens.
+The present statue is a recreation made in 2001 after the original was destroyed by lightning in 1957.
+A spiral staircase rises through the column to the belvedere, providing an elevated view of the gardens.
 Lord Cobham's Walk is a tree-lined avenue that stretches from the Pillar north-east to the edge of the gardens.

-Statues surrounding the Grecian Valley
+Statues Of The Grecian Valley

-The National Trust is creating copies of the statues that used to be found around the edge of the Grecian Valley, and is adding them as and when funds can be raised to cover the cost.
+The National Trust is creating copies of the statues that were once found around the edge of the Grecian Valley, and is adding them when funds can be raised to cover the cost of recreating them.
 The sculptures included Samson and the Philistine recreated in 2015, and several of the twelve Labours of Hercules – so far only Hercules and Antaeus has been recreated (in 2016), and a statue of a gladiator in 2017.

-In 2018 a replacement of the statue of Thalia holding a scroll with the words Pastorum Carmina Canto on it was erected near the Fane of Pastoral Poetry; the statue is based on a work by John Nost.
-In 2019 a copy of the Grecian Urn sold in 1921 and now at Trent Park in north London has been erected near the Circle of the Dancing Faun.
+In 2018, a replacement of the statue of Thalia holding a scroll with the words Pastorum Carmina Canto on it was erected near the Fane of Pastoral Poetry; the statue is based on a work by John Nost.
+In 2019, a copy of the Grecian Urn sold in 1921 and now at Trent Park in north London has been erected near the Circle of the Dancing Faun.